CallMarcus/domain-security-analyzer/docs/csv-output-reference.md

 | `CNAME Records` | String | Subdomain to CNAME mappings | `www.github.com:github.github.io.,api.github.com:api-lb.github.com.` |
 | `Has Wildcard DNS` | Boolean | Wildcard DNS configuration detected | `True`, `False` |
 | `Hosting Provider` | String | Detected hosting service | `AWS`, `Google Cloud`, `Cloudflare`, `null` |

+Note: When wildcard DNS is present, the analyzer filters out subdomains that resolve solely due to wildcard records by comparing answers against a wildcard baseline (for A and CNAME).
+Subdomains are included when they have explicit CNAMEs or when their A answers differ from the wildcard baseline.
+Use `--include-wildcard-matches` to disable this filter, or `--filtered-subdomains-file` to export filtered items separately.

 ### **Web Security Analysis**